srikanth-mokkapati/modern-pluto/src/pages/posts/influencer-gyaan.md

   How much are they relevant?
 thumb_img_path: images/andre-taissin-5OUMf1Mr5pU-unsplash (2).jpg
 ---
 I am writing this Post, after a Long Time, after some deliberation and a bit of anxiety.
 I have been talking with my family and friends on money management in casual talk and many shared their own anxiety and doubts.
-Few of them are shared their knowledge and sources.
+Few of them shared their knowledge and sources.
 Some felt great, although it may or may not apply to my own.
 As the greats say, **Personal Finance is more Personal than Finance**.
 But most of it is generic, un-detailed and felt a bit more optimistic.
 So this is a post on few thoughts that ran in my mind.

 ## Luck and Risk